-7 See DNS Abuse and Consumer Safeguards discussion during the GDD Summit (7-8 May 2019)
+6 See DNS Abuse and Consumer Safeguards discussion during the GDD Summit (7-8 May 2019)

-• The definition of DNS Abuse:

-What constitutes abuse considering the purview of ICANN and its contracts with Registries and Registrars?

-- The detection and reporting of DNS Abuse (awareness and transparency perspective): How to ensure that DNS Abuse is detected and known to relevant stakeholders, including consumers and Internet users? - Prevention and Mitigation of DNS Abuse (effectiveness perspective): What tools and procedures can ICANN org, industry actors and interested stakeholders use to reduce the accurage of abuse and respond appropriately when it does accur?
-Who is to reduce the occurence of abuse and respond appropriately when it does occur?
+- The definition of DNS Abuse: - What constitutes abuse considering the purview of ICANN and its contracts with Registries - The detection and reporting of DNS Abuse (awareness and transparency perspective): How to ensure that DNS Abuse is detected and known to relevant stakeholders, including consumers and Internet users? - Prevention and Mitigation of DNS Abuse (effectiveness perspective): What tools and procedures can ICANN org, industry actors and interested stakeholders use to reduce the occurence of abuse and respond appropriately when it does occur?
 Who is responsible for which parts of the puzzle, and how can different actors best cooperate?

-The GAC, in its efforts to improve security and stability for the benefit of Internet users overall, might wish to be actively involved in advancing the discussion on these issues (documented in detail in this briefing) so that progress can be made towards more effective abuse prevention and mitigation.
+The GAC, in its efforts to improve security and stability for the benefit of Internet users overall, might wish to be actively involved in advancing the discussion on these issues so that progress can be made towards more effective abuse prevention and mitigation.

-Leadership Proposal for GAC Action during ICANN68
+Leadership Proposal for GAC Action